cloudmesh-community/book/chapters/msg/graphql.md

 ### Arguments :o:

-Unlike REST services where you can pass parameters as part of a request via query parameters through *GET* or a request body thorough *POST*, in GraphQL you can provide to every field an argument restrictiong the data returned to only the information that you need.
+As you may already know in REST services you can pass parameters as part of a request via query parameters through *GET* or a request body thorough
+*POST*.
+However in GraphQL, for every field, you provide an argument restricting the data returned to only the information that you need.
 This reduces the traffic for returning the information that is needed without doing the postprocessing on the client.
-The restricting arguments can be of scalar type, enumeration type and others.
+These restricting arguments can be of scalar type, enumeration type and others.

-Let use look at an example where through a query we only aske for emplyees with the age of 29.
+Let use look at an example of a query where we only ask for emplyees with the age of 29.

 :o: TODO: as age discrimination in the US is serious, we want to come